 There are two main types of mobile phone packages:

 - 'pay as you go' packages where you buy a new phone or a new SIM card to use in your existing phone, and then top up your credit when necessary.
 You may need to get your phone unlocked so it can make and receive calls in the UK.

-- Monthly contract packages where you pay a fixed amount which allows you to make calls, send tests and download data to an agreed monthly limit.
-You will need to provide proof you your residential address in the UK and bank details to set up payments.
+- Monthly contract packages where you pay a fixed amount which allows you to make calls, send texts and download data to an agreed monthly limit.
+You will need to provide proof your residential address in the UK and bank details to set up payments.

 You can purchase mobile phones from high street shops on arrival in the UK.
 An internet search of mobile phone shops in Sheffield will bring up local mobile phone shops.
 Internet websites will be able to provide further information about tariffs and deals available.